-So let’s get into the good stuff: the unique abilities that make the Phantom Rogue archetype what it is.
+So let’s get into the good stuff: the unique features that make the Phantom Rogue archetype what it is.

-Starting at level 3, the Phantom Rogue gets their Whispers of the Dead ability.
+Starting at level 3, the Phantom Rogue gets their Whispers of the Dead feature.

-By spending a short rest to talk with your friends on the other side, this ability can be a game-changer.
+By spending a short rest to talk with your friends on the other side, this feature can potentially be a game-changer.
 While nobody in your party has proficiency in knowledge of Religion, you can have a quick chat with one of your ghost friends to gain it yourself.

-That proficiency might be enough to help you uncover the secret Elven ritual that leads to a hidden treasure cache!
+Who knows?
+That last-minute proficiency might be enough to help you uncover the secret Elven ritual that leads to a hidden treasure cache!

 Being able to gain new proficiencies with a short rest means that you will usually be able to have the right skill for the job when you need it most!

-Immediately after you deal your Sneak Attack damage to a creature on your turn, Wails From the Grave lets you target a second creature that is within 30 feet of the first creature.
-You then roll half the number of Sneak Attack dice for your level (rounded up).
-The second creature then takes necrotic damage equal to that roll’s total.
+Immediately after you deal your Sneak Attack damage to a creature on your turn, you can target a second creature that you can see within 30 feet of the first creature.

-You can use this a number of times equal to your proficiency bonus per long rest.
+You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.

-The best party of this ability, however, is how it scales.
+The best part of this feature, however, is how well it scales.

 At level 3, your Sneak attack damage is an extra 2d6 on top of your weapon’s damage.
 That means that Wails From the Grave is adding an extra 1d6 damage to a secondary enemy.